Neeraj Sood (officer)

-Neeraj Sood (22 November 1970 – 22 June 2010) was an colonel in the Indian Army, who was killed while fighting with terrorists in the Jammu and Kashmir in 2010.
-For his gallantry action, he was posthumously awarded Shaurya Chakra.
-He is the highest-ranking officer to be killed in Kashmir in 2010.
+Neeraj Sood (22 November 1970 – 22 June 2010) was an colonel in the Indian Army.
+In June 2010, he suffered a fatal gunshot wound during a shootout against armed separatist militants in the Lolab Valley in northern Jammu and Kashmir, and subsequently died of his injuries.
+On January 25, 2011, Sood was posthumously awarded the Shaurya Chakra.
+He was the highest-ranking officer to be killed in Kashmir in 2010.